KazemMirzayi/FinalProject/README.md

 ## final project
-this projcet is about making a online form to make a CV, it can name a CV maker.
+this projcet is about making an online form to make a CV, it can name a CV maker.